berzerk0/GitPage/CTF-Writeups/Mirai-HTB.md

 * __Mirai__ is an extremely successful botnet that gained access by merely trying the default credentials to IoT devices.

-If the use of default passwords worked well enough create a globally significant botnet, they might will be good enough for us, too.
+If the use of default passwords worked well enough create a globally significant botnet, they might be good enough for us, too.

 <br>
 ![a5.5 - search for default password](https://i.imgur.com/rZJNhqQ.png)